 Trump administration announces another strike on alleged drug-carrying boat, in the Pacific Ocean

-U.S. strikes eighth alleged drug-carrying boat, this time in the Pacific Ocean
+The Latest: US strikes 2 more alleged drug-carrying boats, this time in the Pacific Ocean - The Morning Sun

-The U.S. military launched its eighth strike against an alleged drug-carrying vessel, killing two people in the waters of the eastern Pacific Ocean, Defense Secretary Pete Hegseth said Wednesday, marking an expansion of the Trump administration’s campaign against drug trafficking in South America
+The U.S. military on Wednesday launched its ninth strike against an alleged drug-carrying vessel, killing three people in the eastern Pacific Ocean, Defense Secretary Pete Hegseth said, expanding the Trump administration’s campaign against drug trafficking in South America.
+It followed another strike Tuesday night, also in the eastern Pacific, that killed two people, Hegseth posted on social media hours earlier.
+The attacks were departures from …

 Coverage Details